AIMII Workshop at IASEAI'26

 The workshop will feature three panel discussions with leading researchers as well as a poster/lightning talk session showcasing new work from the broader community.

-Call for submissions
+Call for submissions + Apart Research hackathon

-We may consider submissions sent after the soft deadline but we cannot guarantee that they will be reviewed before the deadline for registration to the main IASEAI conference (January 27th).
+Abstract.
+You may submit a short (max 300 word) abstract using the form below.
+For submissions sent before January 10th, notifications will be returned by January 17th in order to allow time for registration and booking travel.
+We will consider submissions sent after this soft deadline but we cannot guarantee that they will be reviewed before the deadline for registration to the main IASEAI conference (Jan 27).

 IMPORTANT: While the IASEAI organizers assured us that all accepted submissions will be able to register to the workshop day itself, registration for the main IASEAI conference is separate.
 If you are interested in attending the remainder of the conference, please submit a statement of interest here and mention that you are submitting to the workshop.